The Section Car Pages

 The cab is a later Australian National Railways Cab.
 The SAR had its own style of cab as was fitted to this M19-Z63, M60

 The South Australian Railways purchased a small number of M19AAs as it progessed the standardisation of the Port Pirie to Broken Hill line.
 This is one of them in Peterborough Yard in late 1985.
 I believe that this car has been restored privately.
-Two other ex SAR M19AA's are in NSW, and two have been preserved locally.
+A list of the SAR cars is located here

 The cars did not remain original for long, as the more powerful motors were believed to have contributed to a number of prangs in the early seventies.
 They were remotored with the smaller less powerful RO-C motors.